-A student can give consent to permit Nova Southeastern University to discuss and/or release personal identifiable information to a third party such as a spouse, a parent, a guardian, etc. Students can manage this consent in Self-Service Banner/SharkLink by selecting the Student Resources page from the left navigation menu and clicking Release of Information Consent in the Student Resources section.
+A student can give consent to permit Nova Southeastern University to discuss and/or release personally identifiable information to a third party such as a spouse, a parent, a guardian, etc. Students can manage this consent in Self-Service Banner/SharkLink (nova.edu/roi).
+However, the university is under no obligation to discuss and/or release personally identifiable information from a student's education record to a third party, except in limited circumstances under FERPA, or when legally compelled to do so.

 A student may also withhold directory information (as defined above) by completing the Request to Prevent Disclosure of Directory Information Form.
 A student is warned, however, that some of the consequences of preventing disclosure of directory information may be undesirable: a student's name will not be published on the Dean's List or commencement program, and requests from prospective employers are denied, and the student cannot be communicated with over the telephone.
 The only legal means of communicating with a student who submitted a Request to Prevent Disclosure of Directory Information Form is in person or through NSU email.
 Students may visit the registrar's website at nova.edu/registrar/services/ferpa.html for more information about rights with respect to their education records.